 In this article we explain how to set up a contact group, both on iPhone & iPad (using an app) and on Mac.
 For related advice, here's how to transfer contacts from iPhone to iPhone.

 Use a third-party app

 One way around this problem is to use a third-party app.
-There are plenty of free options out there, and new ones are appearing all the time, so it's worth trying a few out (search for "contact groups" and/or "contact management" on the App Store) and seeing which one works best for you.
+There are plenty of free options, and new ones are appearing all the time, so it's worth trying a few out (search for "contact groups" and/or "contact management" on the App Store) and seeing which works best for you.

-We've heard a lot of praise for Groups in this regard, and it certainly makes its straightforward to set up contact groups on your iPhone.
-Simply tap Add New Group, name the group and then populate it by scrolling through the list and putting ticks on the relevant contacts.
+We've heard a lot of praise for Groups in this regard, and it certainly makes it straightforward to set up contact groups on your iPhone.
+Simply tap Add New Group, name the group and then populate it by scrolling through the list and adding ticks to the relevant contacts.